rfitkin90/awesome-commando-squad-project-1/README.md

 ### Live Event Planner App

+Helps the user plan a day trip to an upcoming sports game or concert by providing them with ticket and venue information, as well as information on nearby restaurants and weather forecasts.

 # Instructions

 1. Click either the sports or music button to refine your search to whichever type of event you are searching for.